CompuTec/computec-docs/processforce_versioned_docs/version-2.0/troubleshooting/licensing-issues.md

 The request was aborted: Could not create SSL/TLS secure channel.
 ```

-The above message may occur when you try to assign a ProcessForce license to a user that does not have the required SAP Business One license – if you are sure it is not the case, please go to the Workaround section below.
+The above message may occur when you try to assign a CompuTec ProcessForce license to a user that does not have the required SAP Business One license – if you are sure it is not the case, please go to the Workaround section below.

 ##### Solution {#solution-05}

-The issue is being investigated and planned to be fixed in a future ProcessForce version.
+The issue is being investigated and planned to be fixed in a future CompuTec ProcessForce version.

 ##### Workaround

-You can assign ProcessForce licenses to users by manually preparing the content of the cache.xml file with the license assignments on the system where the connected CompuTec License Server is installed.
+You can assign CompuTec ProcessForce licenses to users by manually preparing the content of the cache.xml file with the license assignments on the system where the connected CompuTec License Server is installed.

 An exemplary content of the file is presented below: